-SEE, electricity prices: Floods have doubled the price of electricity in the region28.
-May 2014. / News Serbia Energy
+SEE, electricity prices: Floods have doubled the price of electricity in the region, News Serbia Energy

 On Sunday, electricity prices for day-ahead have risen sharply, but they started to fall.
 Terrible floods in Serbia, Bosnia and Herzegovina and Croatia have caused an extreme increase in electricity prices in the short-term market.